-As already explained, there was a slight tincture of scientifically differentiated consciousness in the Greek councils.
-In the medieval period there was undertaken the systematic and collaborative task of reconciling all that had been handed down by the church from the past.
-A first step was Abelard's Sic et non, in which some one hundred and fifty-eight propositions were both proved and disproved by arguments from scripture, the Fathers, the councils, and reason.
-In a second step there was developed the technique of the quaestio: Abelard's non became videtur quod non and his sic became sed contra est. To these were added a general response, in which principles of solution were set forth, and specific responses in which the principles were applied to the conflicting evidence.
-A third step was the composition of books of sentences that collected and classified relevant passages from scripture and subsequent tradition.
-A fourth step were the commentaries on the books of sentences in which the technique of the quaestio was applied to these richer collections of materials.
+and his sic became Abelard's mon became videtur quod non ent , sed contra est. To these were added a general response, in which principles of solution were set forth, and specific reponses in which the principles were applied to the conflicting evidence.
+A third step was the composition of books of sentences that collected and classified , under an orderly list of headingd relevant passages from scripture and subsequent tradition.
+A fourth step were the commentaries of on the books of sentences in which the technique of the quaestic was applied to these richer collections of materials.
 The fifth step was to obtain a conceptual system that would enable the theologian to give coherent answers to all the questions he raised; and this was obtained partly by adopting and partly by adapting the Aristotelian corpus.